Sickness allowance in Finland

 Paid sick leave

-As an employee you are entitled, under certain conditions, to get sick pay from your employer according to the provisions of the Employment Contracts Act and collective agreements.
-You must then provide your employer with a statement of your incapacity for work.
+As an employee you are entitled, under certain conditions, to get sick pay from your employer under the provisions of the Employment Contracts Act and collective agreements.
+You must notify your absence appropriately and provide your employer with a statement of your incapacity for work.
 In practice this usually means providing a doctor’s certificate.
+Read more on the website Tyosuojelu.fi.

 Sickness allowance

-If you live permanently in Finland and you are covered by Finnish social security and are aged between 16 and 67, you can get sickness allowance.
-Sickness allowance is paid as compensation for loss of income due to your incapacity for work.
-Sickness allowance is usually paid based on your confirmed taxable earnings.
-Allowances can also be paid if you have been studying, have been unemployed or if your income has varied.
+If you are covered by health insurance in Finland and are aged between 16 and 67, you can get sickness allowance.
+Sickness allowance is paid as compensation for loss of income due to your incapacity to do your regular job.
+You may also be entitled to sickness allowance in other situations in life, for example when studying or as an unemployed jobseeker.

-If you have been on sick leave prescribed by a doctor for 10 working days (first day of illness + 9 following working days), you can get sickness allowance from Kela.
+If you have been on sick leave for 10 working days (first day of illness + 9 following working days), you can get sickness allowance from Kela.
 Employers are obliged to pay wages for a 10-day waiting period.
-For self-employed persons, the waiting period is 4 days (first day of illness + 3 following working days).
+For the self-employed, the waiting period is the first day of illness.

 If you are paid for a period of illness, Kela pays the sickness allowance to your employer.
 If payment of wages ends during the period of illness, the sickness allowance is paid to you.
-If your illness leads to long-term unfitness for work, you can apply for rehabilitation support or pension.
+If your illness leads to long-term work incapacity, you can apply for rehabilitation support or disability pension.

 If you move to Finland and you are receiving sickness allowance from another EU or EEA country or Switzerland, your country of departure will probably pay the benefit until the end of the payment period, even if you move to Finland.